 BMW pulled the plug on its flagship grand tourer before the turn of the millennium, and never made anything to replace it.
 The 6-Series was sort of the answer to Aston Martins, Bentley’s and Mercedes-Benz S Class coupes, but it leaned more towards a two-door 5-Series than actual grand touring material.
-20 years later, the 8 Series is back, and BMW promises it’s here to capture all the magic of the original car.
+20 years later, the 8 Series is back, and with the 2019 BMW M850i, it promises to recapture all the magic of the original car.
 But does it?

 Low, Long, Wide

 Fine, it doesn’t look as cool as the original car.
 I don’t think any modern automobile can replace that.
 But this new 8-Series isn’t an ugly vehicle to look at, especially from the rear three quarter, where its sleek coupe-like appearance gives it massive presence and purpose.